sarpilgaz/sudoku-solver/README.md

+# Sudoku Solver

-A simple sudoku solver, created from the framework my university provided.
+A simple Sudoku solver, created from the framework provided by my university.

+## Sudoku Format

-Sudokus are stored & read from a directory in the root, called sudokus, which follow this format:
+Sudokus are stored and read from a directory in the root called `Sudokus`.
+The format is as follows:

-9x9 board, unset fields are 0, and one newline character at the end of each row, excluding the last, for example:

-000006080

-009105372

-080700016

-000000034

-000351000

-730000000

-610008020

-823904600

-070600000
+- 9x9 board
+- Unset fields are represented by `0`
+- Each row ends with a newline character, except the last row

+Refer to the `sudokus` folder for examples.

+## Algorithm

-The algorithm uses AC-3 constraint satisfaction first, and continues with backtracking DFS if AC-3 didn't manage to solve it.
+The solver uses the AC-3 constraint satisfaction algorithm initially.
+If AC-3 alone doesn't solve the puzzle, it continues with backtracking DFS.

-Optional heuristics for the AC-3 algorithm are present, which are used to order the arcs.
-These are MRV and set fields first.
+Optional heuristics for AC-3 are available to order the arcs.
+These heuristics include:
+- **MRV (Minimum Remaining Values)**: Prioritizes variables with the fewest legal values left.
+- **Set Fields First**: Prefers working with already set fields.

-Possible Further improvements, and todo:
+## Possible Further Improvements & To-Do

+1. **Optimize the Backtracker with Forward Planning**
-    1) optimize the backtracker with forward planning, which aims to reduce the domains of neighbours when a field is set.
-This can have the following benefits:
+   Forward planning can reduce the domains of neighboring variables when a field is set.
+This approach offers the following benefits:

-        -> Early pruning.
-If a domain is emptied, we can be sure we are on a dead end track, and prune.
+   - **Early Pruning**: If a domain becomes empty, we can immediately prune, avoiding a dead-end track.
-        -> Reduction in backtrack steps.
-The algorithm considers all values present in a variables domain.
-Reduction in said domains can result in less steps and less recursion required to reach a solution.
+   - **Fewer Backtracking Steps**: Reducing domain sizes decreases the number of steps and recursions required to reach a solution.

+2. **Extend Functionality**
-    2)extend the functionality to allow for more than 5 different sudoku options
+   Allow the solver to handle more than 5 different Sudoku options.